How to harden the Veeam Backup Repository

 How to harden the Veeam Microsoft Windows-based Backup repository?

 A good way of hardening the backup repository is by running it on a standalone Windows Server with storage attached to it.
-Create a local account with administrative access and make sure only this newly created account has access rights to the location where the backup files are being stored.
+Create a local account with administrative access (or use the builtin administrator) and make sure only this newly created account has access rights to the location where the backup files are being stored.
 Veeam needs a local account with administrative access to function properly.
-Do not use the built-in administrator account!
+For best practises around hardening the Veeam Backup Repository based on Microsoft Windows see the following blog post.

 Step 1 – Create new local account